eriksank/permutation-engine/README.md

 The number for a permutation
 ----------------------------

-We can also find the permutation to any particular number.
+We can also find the number for any particular permutation.
 For example, if we want the number for the permutation:

 	[ 1 2 8 6 5 4 7 3 9 ]